What Children Teach Us – The Future of Personalized Medicine

 The scientific host of the evening is Christoph Klein, Professor of Pediatrics and Adolescent Medicine and Medical Director of the Children's Hospital at the Dr. von Hauner Children’s Hospital of Ludwig Maximilian University of Munich.

 As a pediatrician, scientist, and member of the Hector Fellow Academy, Christoph Klein is dedicated to ensuring that children benefit more strongly from medical progress and that their realities are better reflected in healthcare.
 In addition, he actively advocates for participation of children and adolescents in medical research and healthcare.
-Alongside Prof. Dr. Christoph Klein, Prof. Dr. Josef Penninger (University of Vienna and Helmholtz Centre for Infection Research) and Claudia Kittel (Head of the Monitoring Office UN Convention on the Rights of the Child in Germany) will also give presentations.
+Alongside Prof. Dr. Christoph Klein, Prof. Dr. Josef Penninger will also give a presentation.
+He works at the University of Vienna and at the Helmholtz Centre for Infection Research.
+Another speaker will be Claudia Kittel.
+She is the Head of the Monitoring Office UN Convention on the Rights of the Child in Germany.

 The event will be moderated by the well-known television host Ralph Caspers.